saieedgeorge0/covid-hotline-bling-landing/README.md

 # Covid Health Hotline Finder

 ## **Description**
 For a (COVID-19) Pandemic Response Hackathon, we took local health county cases/deaths data on COVID-19 (using [The New York Times data](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html)) and on local health departments (using [NACCHO](https://www.naccho.org/membership/lhd-directory?searchType=standard&lhd-state=ID#card-filter)) and created a Twilio bot, exposed it as an API, and built a dynamic visualization in R Studio with Leaflet.
+View a demo of this project [here](https://youtu.be/CPIUAJHWROc).

 ## **Landing Page**
 This is the repository for the landing page.
 The landing page for all three technologies can be accessed [here](http://covid19.georgesaieed.com).